FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-10-02-server-security.md

 Online-mode requires all players to have an active Microsoft account and makes sure that everyone that joins your server is actually who they claim to be.
 Online-mode often gets disabled by server owners because there might be certain players on their server that do not have a legitimate (paid) minecraft account, disabling online-mode allows these players to join because it stops checking if the player that tries to join actually has an account and is who they claim to be.

 **I have cracked players on my server, what do I do** <br>
-If you have cracked players (players who did not buy a legitimate copy of the game) on your server and you are not willing to lose them then you are not able to enable online-mode, I encourage you to follow the "Add an authentication plugin." step below so you can make your server secure without having to enable online-mode.
+If you have cracked players (players who did not buy a legitimate copy of the game) on your server and you are not willing to lose them then you are not able to enable online-mode, You can follow the "Add an authentication plugin." step below to learn how to make your server secure without having to enable online-mode.

 ### How to enable online-mode
 1. Log in to the [Dashboard](https://client.falixnodes.net/).